MicrosoftDocs/defender-docs/defender-endpoint/respond-file-alerts.md

 ## Add indicator to block or allow a file

 Prevent further propagation of an attack in your organization by banning potentially malicious files or suspected malware.
 If you know a potentially malicious portable executable (PE) file, you can block it.
-This operation will prevent it from being read, written, or executed on devices in your organization.
+This operation prevents it from being read, written, or executed on devices in your organization.

 > [!IMPORTANT]
 >